Fundamental limits of quantum error mitigation: Results

-Several comments on our error-mitigation framework are in order.
-We first note that, for a given set of noisy circuits that result in effective noise channels $\{\mE_i\}_{i=1}^N$, our framework assumes to apply an additional process $\mP$ \emph{after} the noisy circuits and does not include processes within the initial noisy circuits.
-Our framework thus excludes error correction, which employs complicated adaptive processes integrated in noisy circuits.
-This allows our framework to differentiate error mitigation from error correction and makes it useful to investigate the limitations imposed particularly on the former.
 One might think that this would overly restrict the scope of error mitigation, which could also use some processes in noisy circuits.
 This can be avoided by considering that such processes are already integrated into the description of effective noise channels $\{\mE_i\}_{i=1}^N$.
-In other words, the effective noise channels can be considered as a set of processes accessible to a given near-term device, and the error mitigation process $\mP$ is an additional process that follows them.
-This is manifested in the $R$-th order noise extrapolation in Fig.~\ref{fig:protocols}\,B, in which $R$ different noise levels realized on a near-term device are represented by the set $\{\mE_i\}_{i=1}^R$ of effective noise channels.
+In other words, the effective noise channel can be considered as a map that connects an ideal state to a distorted state affected by not only a noise channel but non-adaptive processes accessible to a given near-term device; the error mitigation process $\mP$ is then an additional process that follows them.
+This is manifested in the $R^{\mathrm{th}}$ order noise extrapolation in Fig.~\ref{fig:protocols}\,B, in which $R$ different noise levels realized on a near-term device are represented by the set $\{\mE_i\}_{i=1}^R$ of effective noise channels.

+More broadly, taking appropriate effective noise channels allows our framework to include error-mitigation protocols that employ modified circuits.
+Namely, if $\{\mN_i\}_{i=1}^N$ are the noisy circuits that an error-mitigation protocol employs and $\mU$ is the ideal circuit, then such an error-mitigation strategy is encompassed in our framework with $\mE_i=\mN_i\circ\mU^\dagger$.
+This, for instance, includes the conventional strategy of probabilistic error cancellation applied to a noisy circuit, in which a probabilistic operation is applied after every noisy gate.

 We also remark that our framework leaves the freedom of how to choose the round number $M$ and the sample number $N=KQ$ per round for a given shot budget; if the total shot budget is $T$, one is free to choose any $N$ and $M$ such that $T=NM$.
 As we describe shortly, our results in Theorem~\ref{thm:spread} and Corollary~\ref{cor:samples} are concerned with the number of rounds $M$, and they apply to any choice of shot allocation.
 However, our results become most informative by choosing as large $M$ (equivalently, as small $N$) as possible.
 The strategies in Fig.~\ref{fig:protocols} admit small $N$'s that do not scale with the total shot budget, representing examples for which our results give fruitful insights into their round number $M$.
 On the other hand, some strategies that employ highly nonlinear computation on the measurement outcomes (e.g., exponential noise extrapolation~\cite{Endo2018practical}, subspace expansion~\cite{McClean2017hybrid}) require a large $N$, in which case our results on the round number $M$ can have a large gap from the actual sampling cost.